google/zetasql/docs/one-pager.md

 <a id=terminating_semicolons></a>
 ### Terminating Semicolons

-Statements can optionally use a terminating semicolon (`;`) in the context of a query string submitted through an Application Programming Interface (API).
+You can optionally use a terminating semicolon (`;`) when you submit a query string statement through an Application Programming Interface (API).

+In a request containing multiple statements, you must separate statements with semicolons, but the semicolon is generally optional after the final statement.
 Some interactive tools require statements to have a terminating semicolon.
-In a request containing multiple statements, statements must be separated by semicolons, but the semicolon is optional for the final statement.

 <a id=query_parameters></a>
 ### Query Parameters